Cfee2000/ServiceNowTwilioStudioIntegration/README.md

-# ServiceNow Twilio Studio Integration for Multichannel Incident Mangement
+# ServiceNow Twilio Studio Integration for Real-Time, Bi-Directional Incident Mangement

 The repository includes the following: